Hooked Fisherman

 Premium cork handle provides feel and comfort

-St. Croix's build quality is exceptional at this price point
+St. Croix's build quality holds up well at this price point

 5-year warranty with repair program